 If you’re paying someone to flood your accounts with content for two weeks and then laying off your strategy entirely, you can bet not only will your strategy be ineffective, but it will also be a waste of your money and resources.

 Instead, you’re much better off allocating your resources to a long-term content strategy that will build readers over time and help you maintain steady levels of traffic and clicks over months or years.

 Instead of wasting your resources, this funnels them right back into your company and ensures that you’re building value while also establishing a solid foundation of lasting, relevant content.

 To keep readers interested and engaged for an extended period, you need to offer them comprehensive, in-depth content that helps them address their concerns and solve problems.

 And that means long content, in terms of word count per article.

-Don’t think just because we live in an age where attentions spans are short that long-form content won’t do well.
+Don’t think just because we live in an age where attention spans are short that long-form content won’t do well.
 In fact, it’s quite the opposite.
-Neil Patel did a test on Crazy Egg.
-He found that content with 2,400 words performed better than anything less, and interestingly, the longer the content on average the better the results: even regarding shares!

 In addition to providing outstanding value for readers, long-form content also allows your company to build authority and establish dominance by showcasing your knowledge on relevant topics in your industry.